n1ce1041/ansible_arch/README.md

 # ansible_arch

-Playbooks to automate maintenance and configuration of my arch-linux (btw) distro.
+Learning ansible a tad and made this toy project to automate maintenance and configuration of my arch-linux (btw) distro.

 ## Dependencies